-Positive self-esteem comes from integrity and honoring the princess in each of us.
+Positive self-esteem comes from integrity and honoring the princess within.
 Discover how to be more confident as a young woman while building self-worth and character.

 We rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God's love has been poured into our hearts through the Holy Spirit who has been given to us.